thaliproject/thali/PlatformChecklist.md

 Our current approach is to use OpenSSL for this.
 It has been suggested that perhaps instead we should expand the crypto library in Node.js to handle this since OpenSSL is already compiled into Node.js.
 This isn't necessarily a bad idea but we really don't want to create our own custom version of Node.js on our own.
 So in general we just look for OpenSSL support.

+Requirement ABE - The platform MUST support calling out to the host platform's local toast/notification mechanism.

+Since we primarily run in the background it is often the case that upon receiving certain kinds of data by synch we will need to notify the user so they can respond.

 # Cordova requirements
 Requirement AAT - For platforms that support a display it MUST be possible to deploy our applications to the platform using Apache Cordova.